course-dprep/team-project-no-vs-code-team-9_dprep/README.md

-# Evaluating the Impact of Episode Count on TV Show Ratings
+# Evaluating the Impact of Number of Episode on TV Show Ratings
 This project investigates whether there is a correlation between the number of episodes in a TV show and its IMDb rating, providing insights into how show length might influence audience perception.

 ### Contributors